lambda-abstraction/lambda-abstraction/docs/python-typehints/index.md

 according to the typehints and doesn't try to access methods that dont exist on the type you annotated (e.g. you typehint `x` as an `int`, but try to `.split()`
 it: `int` doesnt have `split` defined, so it'd spot out this as a type error)

+the general rule i like to follow is to annotate types of parameters as generic as possible, so they can be reusable in more places, and typehint return values / attributes / values as strict as possible, so it is known exactly what the data is and what you can do with it